johnnywang1994/script-custom-module/README.md

 In `window.CustomScript`, we can use following methods & states.

 ### setup(options)
-the core method to initialize this plugin, remember to call it after all your custom modules settings.
+the core method to initialize this plugin.

 ```js
 CustomScript.setup({